 - Good typing speed and accuracy

-- Also knowledge and experience of various software programs Word and Excel PowerPoint is required.
+- Also, knowledge and experience of various software programs Word and Excel PowerPoint are required.

 - Computing skills

 When looking in this field of work, it is riddled with scams.
 Doing your due diligence (DD) on the company you plan on working for is a MUST.
 Companies that ask or require money is a dead giveaway, for a scam.

 - Freelancer – You bid on jobs here, the jobs are well described.